MA 51: MA on Line 13

-RATP decided to place the MA 51 on Line 13, a forked line whose branches were poorly serviced during off-peak hours and which also had a terminus newly adapted to the MA rolling stock.
+RATP decided to place the MA on Line 13, a forked line whose branches were poorly serviced during off-peak hours and which also had a terminus newly adapted to the MA rolling stock.
 Trains circulated with two coupled trainsets during peak hours and single trainsets during off-peak hours.

-Ordered late, the MA51 arrived on line 13 in 1952, allowing for line 13's extension from Porte de Saint-Ouen to Carrefour Pleyel.
+Ordered late, the MA arrived on line 13 in 1952, allowing for line 13's extension from Porte de Saint-Ouen to Carrefour Pleyel.

 The MA rolling stock was as loud as its Sprague-Thomson predecessor.
 It was equipped with a modulated pneumatic braking system that was deemed acceptable in 1952, then declared outdated in the 1960s.
 RATP lost interest in using only pneumatic braking on cars and as a result the MP 51 was put in service.

 Decoupling was abandoned in 1972.
-MA 53 continued serving on line 13 during its expansion to Champs-Élysées, but was transferred to Line 10 between 1975 and 1976 in order to make way for the merging of Lines 13 and then-14 as well as a new upcoming rolling stock, the MF 77, still used today despite its upcoming replacement to the brand new MF 19 expected by 2030.
+The MA rolling stock continued serving on line 13 during its expansion to Champs-Élysées, but the sets were transferred to Line 10 between 1975 and 1976 in order to make way for the merging of Lines 13 and then-14 as well as a new upcoming rolling stock, the MF 77, still used today despite its upcoming replacement to the brand new MF 19 expected by 2030.

 MA on Line 10

-Because the métro network still contained many Sprague-model stock in 1974, the RATP decided not to eliminate the MA but instead to modernize it and use it on a line experiencing only light traffic.
-As a result, the model was renovated and put in service on Line 10 with six cars permanently attached.
+Because the metro network still contained many Sprague-model stock in 1974, the RATP decided not to eliminate the MA but instead to modernize it and use it on a line experiencing only light traffic.
+As a result, the trains were renovated and put in service on Line 10 with six cars permanently attached.
 A new dark-blue livery was applied, similar to that of the then-new MP 73.

 First class was moved to a long body section and lighting followed that of the MP 73.
 The interior walls contained a blue tint adopted by the MP 73 as well as the new MF 67 E&F. During the 1980s, the door that hid the control panel was removed and the cabins were occupied only by RATP conductors.
 This resulted in the largest driving cabin of the network at the time.

 Unable to accommodate autopilot and equipped with brakes that proved too delicate for steel rail tracks, the MA's replacement with newer rolling stock became inevitable.
 Replacement of the MA with MF 67 trains began in 1988 and was completed in 1994, with the last MA train serving on June 15.
 These MF 67 trains came to line 10 from Line 7bis (which then received the MF 88), and are only replaced nowadays with the arrival of the brand new MF 19.
 Two MA trainsets have been preserved - one by the RATP and the other by ADEMAS, a French association of railway enthusiasts.